 A French drain and sump pump system is often touted by many homeowners as the only solution to flooding and excess water.
-They are often part of a well thought out WMS, but they can be expensive and only address the symptoms, not the “cause” of your water woes.
+They are often part of a well-thought-out WMS, but they can be expensive and only address the symptoms, not the “cause” of your water woes.
 Many times they inadvertently add more moisture to your home in the form of elevated humidity which can be easily overlooked and can cause just as much damage as flooding

 Grading is an important consideration because this determines the slope or pitch around your home.
 You must ensure that the grading around your home is pitched away from the foundation.
 Over time, soils around the foundation shift and settle creating low spots that hold water.
-Good grade away from your home will ensure that runoff will naturally flow away from your home.
+A good grade away from your home will ensure that runoff will naturally flow away from your home.
 If you determine that runoff is coming from a neighboring property, you can catch it with either surface or French drains on the outskirts of your property.

 Why Consult an Expert?

 Yard drainage systems can be very complex and setting one up can often entail a significant amount of expertise and hard work.
 At GreenWorks, we understand the importance of proper drainage when it comes to maintaining a beautiful landscape and the health of your home.
-If you suspect issues with your drainage system, we can be a valuable asset in helping identify the root cause and developing a cost effective remedy.
+If you suspect issues with your drainage system, we can be a valuable asset in helping identify the root cause and developing a cost-effective remedy.